StephanVolynets/Cornell-Boxing-Club-Event-RSVP-App/README.md

-# Event RSVP Application -  Stephan Volynets
+# Event RSVP Application  by  Stephan Volynets

 > ***A Modern, Responsive Client sided  React Application for managing event RSVPs w/ realtime updates and an intuitive user interface.***